ANTONIN RÜCKL & SONS 1919-1939

-LAST UPDATED IN March, 2018 - THANK YOU See Site Map for changes:
+LAST UPDATED DURING April, 2018 - THANK YOU See Site Map for changes:

 *Catalog page of Rückl Art Deco Glass Decors

 With permission, Truitt's Bohemian Glass Volume II, page 75

 Tango Sklo Wall Poster prepared by the NOVY BOR GLASS MUSEUM with A. Rückl & Sons drawings & catalog pages, bottom mark (SMNB) on all exhibit's many fine posters.

 Most of the content images are on this site.

 - First image represents 3 Rückl glass decorative pieces with a yellow and orange spatter, a hot furnace glass layered decor applied to a clear glass base with a mat colorless glass overlay, a decor of pulled glass in a flame streak effect of mixed dark blue and green colors was applied to the bottom rims: this is called 'canari shimmy pfau*'.

 - Image is from another Tango Sklo exhibit Rückl display shelf, with more A. Rückl decors in other color variations applied to an assortment of shapes: an amphora, a vase, perfume bottles, a jar, and a lamp shade.

 - This image represents a large Rückl glass electric hanging ceiling fixture shade with three smaller shades, dating 1915-20.
 It has a yellow spatter hot furnace decor on a clear glass base with a mat colorless glass overlay, and pulled flame streaks of dark blue and green glass from the bottom or from the top of the rims.
 Another yellow 'shimmy pfau*' variation.